Boston became the birthplace of the American Christmas card when a failed revolutionary -- a German one -- arrived on its shores.

 Prang looked into it and decided the potential market was huge.
 In 1875 he printed his first Christmas cards and exported them to London.
 They were a big hit.
 The next year, he sold them throughout the Northeast.
 It took but two more years for him to corner the greeting card market in the United States.
 By 1881, he was printing more than 5 million Christmas cards a year.
 His Prang Lithographic Factory in Roxbury became a tourist attraction, and he often conducted tours himself.

 Collectors today still seek out Prang's beautiful Christmas cards.
 They were printed on high-quality paper and lavishly decorated with as many as 30 colors applied to a single print.
 Some were embossed, varnished and embellished with fringe, tassles and sprinkles.

 Prang signed them 'L. Prang and Co.' or just with a symbol of a rose.
 Young ladies, it was said, recorded in their diaries how many 'Prangs' they received over the holidays.

 Prang looked to women for help in finding new designs and keeping in touch with popular taste.

-There weren't many ways for women to make money outside of the home then.
+Women didn't have many ways to make money outside of the home then.
 Decent occupations for women were limited to low-paying domestic service, teaching, millwork or sewing.

-He also bought paintings from women artists such as Rosina Emmet and Fidelia Bridges and employed designers Lizzie Bullock Humphrey and Olive Whitney.
+He also bought paintings from women artists such as Rosina Emmet and Fidelia Bridges.
+He employed designers Lizzie Bullock Humphrey and Olive Whitney.
 By 1881, L. Prang & Company employed more than 100 women as designers, artists, finishers and embellishers.